-In plugin_hook_handler1, the Hook object has various methods for getting the name, type, value, and parameters of the hook.
+In plugin_hook_handler, the Hook object has various methods for getting the name, type, value, and parameters of the hook.
 See the Elgg\Hook interface for details.

-In both cases, if the handler returns no value (or null explicitly), the plugin hook value is not altered.
-Otherwise the returned value becomes the new value of the plugin hook, and it will then be available as \$hook->getValue() (or \$value) in the next handler.
+If the handler returns no value (or null explicitly), the plugin hook value is not altered.
+Otherwise the returned value becomes the new value of the plugin hook, and it will then be available as \$hook->getValue() in the next handler.